 - In a large bowl, whisk together flour, baking powder, salt, and sugar.
 Pour in beer and stir just to combine.
 For a tender bread, don't over-mix.
 Batter will be thick and won't have a totally smooth appearance.

 - Spoon batter into the prepared loaf pan and spread it out so it reaches all four corners.
-Drizzle the top with the melted butter.
+Drizzle with the melted butter.

-- Bake for 35-45 minutes, until a cake tester inserted into the center of the loaf comes out with just a few moist crumbs attached.
+- Bake for 35-55 minutes, until the top is golden and a cake tester inserted into the center of the loaf comes out with just a few moist crumbs attached.
+(Baking time will depend on the heat conductivity of the pan you're using, as well as your oven; my loaves most often take 40-45 mintues.)

 - Let the bread cool in the pan for 5 minutes before inverting onto a wire rack.
 Slice the bread when it's just slightly warm or room temperature and serve.